Watch: Companionship Care

 Common misconception

-Common misconception: Companionship care is just conversation.
+Misconception: Companionship care is only conversation.

 Frequently Asked Questions